Self-hosting Triplit

 .
 This endpoint will return a 200 status code if the server is running and healthy.

-There are a few secrets that you need to provide to the server to enable certain features.
-If you are planning on using the Triplit Dashboard, you will need to set JWT_SECRET
+There are a few configuration options that you need to provide to the server to enable certain features.
+These are generally passed as environemnt variables or secrets to your server.

 JWT_SECRET

 The server uses JWT tokens to authenticate clients, and you need to provide a symmetric secret or public key to verify these tokens that it receives.
-The JWT_SECRET
+See the key generation guide for more information on how to generate these keys and proper values for the JWT_SECRET

 LOCAL_DATABASE_URL